toptal/chewy/docs/indexing.md

 UsersIndex.reset! # purges index and imports default data for all types
 ```

+For more on import options, batching and journaling, see [import.md](import.md).

 If the passed user is `#destroyed?`, or satisfies a `delete_if` index_scope option, or the specified id does not exist in the database, import will perform delete from index action for this object.